-Assets sold under repurchase agreements for the account of the fund shall continue to be taken into account in the valuation.
-In addition, the amounts received for the account of the fund under repurchase agreement transactions shall be reported as bank balances.
+Assets sold under repurchase agreements for the account of the feeder fund shall continue to be taken into account in the valuation.
+In addition, the amounts received for the account of the

-Assets purchased under repurchase agreements for the account of the fund shall not be taken into account in the valuation.
-Because of the payments made by the fund, a claim against the transferor in the amount of the discounted repayment claims must be taken into account in the valuation.
+Assets purchased under repurchase agreements for the account of the feeder fund shall not be taken into account in the valuation.
+Because of the payments made by the feeder fund, a claim against the transferor in the amount of the discounted repayment claims must be taken into account in the valuation.